Harry Hill Bandholtz: Military career

-Attracted to a military career, Bandholtz gained a nomination to the United States Military Academy at West Point, where he graduated in 1890.
+Attracted to a military career, Bandholtz gained a nomination to the United States Military Academy at West Point, where he graduated, 29th in a class of 54, in June 1890.
 From 1890 to 1898, he was active in the US Army and taught at the Michigan Agricultural College.
 Afterward, he was involved in the Spanish–American War and was sent to Cuba.

 Service in the Philippines

 In July 1900, Bandholtz was transferred to the Philippines during the Philippine–American War.
 Eventually he served 13 years there, as the US had an occupying force in the country.
 Most Filipinos viewed Americans as yet another "tyrannical overseer", having been under Spanish rule.
 Bandholtz was perceived as sincere and appeared able to earn the Filipinos' trust.

 In 1902, he served as Provincial Governor of Tayabas Province in the Philippines.
 He was the only American Army Officer elected by the Filipino people.

 As an Army captain assigned in the Philippines, he became an early backer of Manuel L. Quezon.

 In 1903, Bandholtz was appointed colonel in the Philippines Constabulary.
 In June 1907, he was promoted to brigadier general.
 Also in 1907, Bandholtz was elected as commander of the Veteran Army of the Philippines.
 He served as Chief of the Philippines Constabulary until 1913.
 During this period, the US and Philippine government forces continued to fight against guerrilla resistance in more isolated areas.
 That fighting ended in 1913.

 The next year, Bandholtz organized a joining of the United States Spanish War Veterans with the Veteran Army of the Philippines.
 This would eventually lead to the creation of the Veterans of Foreign Wars.

 Bandholtz supported the United States colonial government during a period when violent rebellion to American rule continued in the Philippines.
 He was credited with persuading guerrilla leaders to surrender.
 In one instance, he entered unarmed into an insurgent camp with a native guide.
 After he spoke with Colonel Antonio Loamo, Loamo surrendered and gave up seventy men and thirty rifles.

 Bandholtz was largely responsible for orchestrating the capture of Filipino insurgent leader and former revolutionary Macario Sakay, who had continued anti-American guerrilla activities after most hostilities in the Philippines had ended.
 In July 1906, after Sakay had surrendered to American authorities on the promise of amnesty, Bandholtz invited Sakay to a party in Cavite; upon Sakay's arrival, Bandholtz had him and his men arrested and their weapons confiscated.
 Following his capture, Sakay was tried, convicted and sentenced to death by hanging.